 We use updated, evidenced-based guidelines and are constantly reviewing the latest research to make sure that we are providing you with the best available psychiatric care.

 A New Level of Care for Substance Use

 You will often find clinics that just want to treat substance use by prescribing a single medication and quickly sending you off to another provider for the rest of your mental health.
-At Meridian Advanced Psychiatry, we find this as a poor use of our resources and your time.
+At MAP, we find this as a poor use of our resources and your time.
 Substance use disorders are another part of mental health and should be treated by your psychiatric provider.

 Specializations & Services

 Insomnia is defined by difficulty falling or staying asleep.
 It can come in many forms, but the common factor is an overall poor-quality sleep that doesn’t leave the individual refreshed after waking up.